Well, not exactly, but this week's edition features famous people setting their mp3-ers on random and talking about the

 ― M@tt He1geson (Matt Helgeson), Thursday, 23 February 2006 20:39 (twelve years ago) Permalink

 ― deej.. (deej..), Friday, 24 February 2006 00:30 (twelve years ago) Permalink

 ― piscesx, Friday, 8 September 2017 00:12 (nine months ago) Permalink

 Univision made them get in line with the rest of their affiliates.
 It kinda sucks, like half the front page is reposts from Gizmodo or wherever now.

-― You're all losing so many points on your progress bars (Champiness), Friday, 8 September 2017 01:17 (five months ago) Permalink
+― You're all losing so many points on your progress bars (Champiness), Friday, 8 September 2017 01:17 (nine months ago) Permalink